Weill Cornell Medical Center: 18th century

-1800s
+19th century

 After some years of experience in treating the mentally ill, the hospital's board of governors decided to construct an additional building designed to specialize in treatment of the mentally ill.
 After receiving financial assistance from the New York state legislator, the governors erected "a substantial and spacious stone edifice on the grounds of the hospital in the city, within the same enclosure, and but a few rods distant from the original building.
 It was finished and opened on July 15, 1808.
 On the same day, 19 patients were moved to it from wards in other buildings and 48 total patients were admitted.
 The new department was called the Lunatic Asylum.

 In June 1821, the hospital opened the Bloomingdale Insane Asylum on Broadway and West 116th Street in Morningside Heights.
 Due to real estate pressures, the hospital moved to White Plains, New York in 1891, where it eventually became the Payne Whitney Psychiatric Clinic, now known as "New York-Presbyterian/Westchester".
 The Morningside Heights site became part of Columbia University.

 New York Hospital outgrew its original building by the 1870s and moved to a new building between Fifth and Sixth Avenues and West 15th and 16th Streets, which opened in 1877.
 The original facility was maintained as a 'house of relief', which moved to Hudson Street in 1884.

-Affiliation with Cornell University
+20th century

 In 1912, New York Hospital became affiliated with the Cornell University Medical College.

-In 1932, it moved to a joint facility, the New York Hospital-Cornell Medical Center, now Weill Cornell Medical Center, on York Avenue between East 67th and 68th Streets.
+In 1932, the hospital moved to a new location as a joint facility, the New York Hospital-Cornell Medical Center, now Weill Cornell Medical Center, on York Avenue between East 67th and 68th Streets.

-In 1998 it merged administratively with Presbyterian Hospital to become NewYork–Presbyterian Hospital (NYP).
-The site functions as one of the six NYP campuses.
+In 1998, New York Hospital merged administratively with Presbyterian Hospital to become NewYork–Presbyterian Hospital (NYP).
+Despite the clinical alliance, the faculty and instructional functions of the Cornell and Columbia medical school units remain largely distinct and independent.
+Each hospital in the NewYork–Presbyterian Healthcare System is affiliated with one of the two colleges.

+The York Avenue site functions as one of the six NYP campuses.